The Shafarevich conjecture for hypersurfaces in abelian varieties: Introduction

 \section{Introduction}

 Fix a number field $K$ with ring of integers $\mathcal{O}_K$, and let $S$ be a finite set of primes of $\mathcal{O}_K$.
 Fix an abelian variety $A$, defined over $K$, with good reduction at all primes outside $S$.
 We say a hypersurface $H \subseteq A$ has good reduction at $p \notin S$ if the closure of $H$ in the unique smooth projective model of $A$ over $\mathcal O_K[1/S]$ is smooth at $p$.
 Our main result is the following. \begin{thm}[Theorem \ref{intro_1}] Suppose $\dim A \geq 4$.
-Fix an ample class $\phi$ in the Neron-Severi group of $A$.
-There are only finitely many smooth hypersurfaces $H \subseteq A$ representing $\phi$, with good reduction outside $S$, up to translation. \end{thm}
+Fix an ample class $\phi$ in the N\'eron-Severi group of $A$.
+There are, up to translation, only finitely many smooth hypersurfaces $H \subseteq A$ representing $\phi$, with good reduction outside $S$. \end{thm}

-If we fix a Picard class $\psi$, rather than a Neron-Severi class, this theorem becomes a finiteness result for a Diophantine equation, in principle concrete.
+If we fix a Picard class $\psi$, rather than a N\'eron-Severi class, this theorem becomes a finiteness result for a Diophantine equation, in principle concrete.
 The theorem is equivalent to the statement that there are only finitely many $H$ representing a given Picard class $\psi$, because only finitely many translates of a given $H$ will represent $\psi$.
-The hypersurfaces in a given Picard class form a projective space, and the singular ones form an irreducible divisor as soon as $\psi$ is very ample, by a classical result (e.g. \cite[Theorem 1.18]{ProjDual}) which uses the fact that $A$ is not ruled by projective spaces.
+The hypersurfaces in a given Picard class form a projective space, and the singular ones form an irreducible divisor as soon as $\psi$ is very ample, by a classical result (e.g.\ \cite[Theorem 1.18]{ProjDual}) which uses the fact that $A$ is not ruled by projective spaces.
 Thus, the singular hypersurfaces are the vanishing locus of some discriminant polynomial $\Delta(x_1,\dots,x_N)$ in the homogenous coordinates of that projective space.
 Theorem \ref{intro_1} is equivalent to the statement that, for $u$ any $S$-unit in $\mathcal O_K$, there are only finitely many solutions of the equation $\Delta (x_1, ..., x_N) =u$ with all $x_i \in \mathcal O_K[1/S]$.

 For $\dim A=3$ there are additional combinatorial difficulties, leading to a more complicated result.
 Let $a(i)$ be the sequence satisfying

 Let $d(i)$ be the sequence so that